 That being said, I’ve felt that unexpected pang of loneliness quite a few times in all my years of gaming.
 And this is not a criticism of any particular game it’s quite the contrary.

 A game is truly special if it can emulate the very unique human feeling of loneliness itself.
-However, that also means that a game that can give you the warm feeling that only good company can generate can also considerate special.
+However, that also means that a game that can give you the warm feeling that only good company can generate can also be considered special.

 My useless philosophical rant brings us to Stardew Valley, which is not a game that will make you feel lonely.
 While the game particularly encourages you to play in co-op mode, even if you do play solo, the villagers in Stardew Valley are so well written that they almost feel real.